UGA College of Agricultural & Environmental Sciences Field Report

 Cotton growth monitoring is vital to producing a healthy crop, making sure that the crop is growing on track, and that there are minimal stresses on the crop.
 Growth monitoring also can assist in making plant growth regulator (PGR) applications.
 PGR applications are complex, and many factors play into the decision of when to use them and at what rates.
 The goal of this publication is to discuss these factors and assist in determining when to make a PGR application.

-Phillip Roberts, John Snider, and Lavesta Hand
+Phillip Marion Roberts, John L Snider, and Camp Hand

 |